oleks11-rudenko/travel-trucks/README.md

 ### 🚐 Catalog

-- **Card Display:** A list of available campers with photos, pricing, ratings, and descriptions.
+- **Card Display:** A list of available campers with photos, pricing, ratings, features and descriptions.
-- **Pagination / Load More:** "Load More" button to fetch additional items (optimizing network usage).
+- **Pagination / Load More:** "Load More" button to fetch additional items (optimizing network usage) if items exist.
 - **Filtering:**
   - By location.
   - By equipment (AC, Kitchen, TV, Shower, etc.).